Lachlan-Mayne/english-notes/Lachlan's editing space/Maths Ultimate.md

 - Recognise situations where proof by mathematical induction is not appropriate
 #### ME-T3 Trigonometric Equations
 #### ME-C2 Further Calculus Skills
+- Find derivatives of inverse functions by using the r
 # Calculus
 #calculus
 ## Logarithmic calculus